-Since 1989, The Ocular Oncology Service at The New York Eye and Ear Infirmary has continued to expand its services, by increasing the patient base, available hours, and involvement in the national and international Studies.
+Founded in 1989, The Ocular Oncology Service at New York Eye and Ear Infirmary of Mount Sinai has become the largest ophthalmic oncology clinic in the tri-state area.
+Serving the needs of patients from around the world, we have increased the patient base, available hours, and involvement in national and international research studies.

-Eye cancers can be found on the eyelids, conjunctiva, iris, retina, choroid and optic nerve.
-Specialized facilities are available for patients with eye cancer.
-Evaluation includes a comprehensive eye examination:
+Eye cancers can be found on the eyelids, conjunctiva, iris, retina, choroid, sclera, optic nerve and orbit.
+The Ocular Oncology Service has specialized facilities for patients with eye cancer.

 Other examinations performed when necessary:

-Residents are expected to become competent in the evaluation and differential diagnosis of ocular tumors and to participate in the treatment of patients with ocular tumors.
-Surgical procedures such as biopsy techniques, laser photocoagulation, cryotherapy, local resection, enucleation, vitrectomy and ophthalmic plaque radiotherapy are performed.
+Residents are trained on the Ocular Oncology Service and become competent in the evaluation and differential diagnosis of ocular tumors.
+They take responsibility for patients and perform eye cancer surgeries while supervised by Dr. Finger.
+Surgical procedures include biopsy techniques, laser photocoagulation, cryotherapy, local resection, orbitotomy, enucleation, orbital exenteration and ophthalmic plaque radiotherapy are performed.

 From their experience residents are expected to form a differential diagnosis, describe how that diagnosis was made, and suggest methods of treatment.
 During each clinic session, individual residents are asked questions and an assessment is made about their current knowledge and reading habits.

-Medical students and attending physicians visit our clinic if they express an interest.
+Medical students, fellows and attending physicians visit our clinic as they express an interest.

 Resident research activities in ocular oncology are strongly encouraged.
 Manuscripts are generated from unusual cases, reviews and basic science studies.
-Many investigational protocols are currently active within The Ocular Tumor Service.
+Many investigational protocols are currently active within The Ocular Oncology Service.